stanlapru/mc-layerifier/README.md

 # Minecraft Layerifier

+> [!NOTE]
+> I suggest putting the Layerifier executable in a separate folder, as the program will create config files, localizations and PNG exports in its folder.

 A desktop GUI tool for viewing player-built Minecraft Java Edition structures one layer at a time.

 ## Setup